SPINA-GBeta: Scientific implications and other uses

+SPINA-Beta significantly correlates with biomarkers for the allostatic load.
+The direction is positive, i. e., higher allostatic load is associated with higher beta cell function.
+This is probably due to increased beta cell mass as a result of dynamical compensation.

 Together with the reconstructed insulin receptor gain (SPINA-GR), SPINA-GBeta provides the foundation for the definition of a fasting based disposition index of insulin-glucose homeostasis (SPINA-DI).

 In combination with SPINA-GR and whole-exome sequencing, calculating SPINA-GBeta helped to identify a new form of monogenetic diabetes (MODY) that is characterised by primary insulin resistance and results from a missense variant of the type 2 ryanodine receptor (RyR2) gene (p.N2291D).

 Pathophysiological implications

 In several populations, SPINA-GBeta correlated with the area under the glucose curve and 2-hour concentrations of glucose, insulin and proinsulin in oral glucose tolerance testing, concentrations of free fatty acids, ghrelin and adiponectin, and the HbA1c fraction.

+SPINA-GBeta declines with increasing adherence to mediterranean diet, which has been explained with a reduction in the chronic stimulus for dynamical compensation, i.e. insulin hypersecretion.

 In hidradenitis suppurativa, an inflammatory skin disease, SPINA-GBeta is increased to compensate for reduced insulin sensitivity.
 This dynamical compensation is insufficient, however, in a subset of affected patients, resulting in a reduced static disposition index (SPINA-DI) and the onset of diabetes mellitus.

 Since SPINA-GBeta has higher predictive power than HOMA-Beta, its use has been suggested as a calculated early biomarker for the evolution and pathophysiology of gestational diabetes.